 - Ability to read and understand technical manuals when setting up and installing new equipment and instruments.

 - Ability to use hand tools and other mechanical equipment common to the profession.

-- Must have good communication and interpersonal skills.
+- Effective and positive interpersonal skills.

 - Ability to work independently with minimal supervision.

 - Ability to remain calm in stressful situations, including when responding to system problems.

 The current starting salary range (PG 3MN) is $48,173-$61,023 annually.
 The resident wage incentive range is $49,618-$62,854 annually for City of Milwaukee residents.
 Appointment above the minimum is possible based upon qualifications and is subject to approval.

 The City of Milwaukee provides a comprehensive benefit program which includes: